slack-php/slack-php-app-framework/README.md

 [Slack's website](https://api.slack.com/start).
 This library is only useful if you already understand the basics of building Slack applications.

-## :warning: WARNING: Under Heavy Development

-This is under heavy development and dogfooding. _Breaking changes may occur on any commit._ Also, the project is lacking test coverage and documentation, so use at your own risk (as is the case with most OSS).
-- For questions, feedback, suggestions, etc., use [Discussions][].
-- For issues or concerns, use [Issues][].

 ## Installation

 - Requires PHP 7.4+
 - Use Composer to install: `composer require slack-php/slack-app-framework`

-## Usage
+## General Usage

+### Quick Warning

+This library has been heavily dogfooded, but the project is severely lacking in test coverage and documentation, so use it at your own risk, as the MIT license advises.

+- Contributions welcome (especially for documentation and tests).
+- For questions, feedback, suggestions, etc., use [Discussions][].
+- For issues or concerns, use [Issues][].

+### Development Patterns

 When creating an app, you can configure your app from the Slack website.
 The framework is designed to recieve requests from all of your app's interaction points, so you should configure all of the URLs (e.g., in **Slash Commands**,